 - evidence of repetitive routines and rituals and all-absorbing narrow interests

 Difficulties in these areas have to be present throughout their lifespan.

 Who we care for

 Adults 18+ with suspected autism without a learning disability.

 Individuals may refer themselves or be referred by a health or social services professional.
 To accept a referral, we ask that your GP must be informed of the referral.
 You can download a referral form here:

-For more information about our service and our referral pathway, please download this information leaflet:
+For more information about our service, please download this information leaflet:

 We occasionally offer priority assessments to: